Pakistan government ally quits coalition ahead of vote to oust PM | Politics

 Pakistan government ally quits coalition ahead of vote to oust PM

+A main ally of Pakistani Prime Minister Imran Khan quit his ruling coalition on Wednesday and joined forces with the opposition seeking to oust him, robbing Khan of his majority in parliament as he faces a looming no-confidence vote.

-A main ally of Pakistani Prime Minister Imran Khan quit his ruling coalition on Wednesday after reaching a pact with opposition parties seeking to oust him, signalling Khan may be running out of options as he tries to stay on in power.
-Former cricket star Khan, 69, is battling a series of defections from his ruling alliance in the face of increasing questions over his performance, including his government's management of a struggling economy, beset by double-digit inflation and rising deficits.
+A main ally of Pakistani Prime Minister Imran Khan quit his ruling coalition on Wednesday and joined forces with the opposition seeking to oust him, robbing Khan of his majority in parliament as he faces a looming no-confidence vote.
+Former cricket star Khan, 69, has been facing mounting domestic criticism of his performance, including the management of an economy beset by high inflation and rising deficits.

-"I announce that we (MQM) are with you (opposition) in this change," Siddiqui said at a press conference alongside opposition leaders on Wednesday.
-Khan's party does not have a simple majority in the National Assembly by itself and needs the support of coalition allies and the MQM, based in the southern port city of Karachi, has been his biggest ally in parliament.
+"I announce that we are with you in this change," Siddiqui said at a news conference alongside opposition leaders on Wednesday.
+Khan's party does not have a majority in the National Assembly by itself and has relied on the support of coalition allies, the biggest of which was the MQM, based in the southern port city of Karachi.

-Opposition parties accuse Khan of mismanaging the economy, foreign policy and resorting to heavy-handed measures against critics.
-With the support of the MQM, the combined opposition has, on paper, the requisite numbers to oust Khan when the vote happens in the next five days.

-Opposition leaders Shahbaz Sharif and Bilawal Bhutto Zardari, standing alongside MQM's Siddiqui, called on Khan to resign before the vote now that he had lost the majority.
-"It is a tradition that if you lose majority, you should step down," Sharif said.
+CALLS TO QUIT Opposition leaders Shahbaz Sharif and Bilawal Bhutto Zardari, standing alongside MQM's Siddiqui, called on Khan to resign before the vote now that he had lost his majority with the defection of the MQM.

+"It is a tradition that if you lose majority, you should step down," said Sharif, who is widely believed to be the opposition's candidate for the next prime minister should Khan be ousted.
+"We have 175 votes against the required 172," said another opposition leader, Fazl-ur-Rehman, after the MQM's decision to quit the ruling coalition.

-However, Khan's aides said he will not back down or resign.
+However, Khan's aides said he would not back down or resign.
 "He will not resign.
-He will fight till last ball," Interior Minister Sheikh Rasheed Ahmad told reporters after a cabinet meeting on Wednesday.
+He will fight till the last ball," Interior Minister Sheikh Rasheed Ahmad told reporters after a cabinet meeting on Wednesday.
 "He will probably be present in the parliament during the vote on Sunday."

-Ahmad said Khan would also be giving a televised address to the nation later on Wednesday.
+Ahmad said Khan would also be giving a televised address to the nation on Wednesday.
+However, the prime minister's office later said the address had been cancelled.
+Khan has said on numerous occasions in recent days that there was a "foreign conspiracy" to oust him because he had taken what he termed independent foreign policy decisions.

+In a public rally earlier this week, Khan waved around what he claimed was a letter that was evidence of a threat given to his government.
+He did not say who the letter was from, but indicated it pertained to a Western country.
+On Wednesday, local media reported that Khan met select journalists to share the contents of the letter to press his point.

+Under Khan Pakistan, a traditional ally of the West, has moved closer to China, while relations with Washington have deteriorated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)